dnsimple/dnsimple-support/content/articles/secondary-dns-provider-dyn.md

 ## Setting up for Dyn Standard

 First, set up secondary DNS at Dyn.
 Instructions for setting up Secondary DNS using Dyn Standard may be found on the [Dyn help site](https://help.dyn.com/standard-dns/dyn-secondary-dns-information/).

+During setup, use the following address as the primary server to perform AXFR transfers:

+* Name: axfr.dnsimple.com
+* IP: 18.189.127.127

 When you set up your Secondary DNS configuration in Dyn, they'll provide you with a list of name server names in the format `nsx.mydyndns.org` or `nsxxxx.dns.dyn.com`.
 Enter these names when you enable your secondary DNS with us.

 You may also want to wait an hour or two before enabling your secondary DNS in DNSimple.
 This gives Dyn time to deploy the configuration for secondary DNS on our side.